hayesgm/Lash-Extensions/README.md

 5) Test your extension by setting Lash's "Extension source" to `https://rawgit.com/<your repo>/Lash-Extensions/master/BaseExtensions.json`
 6) Submit a pull request (note `License` below)

+# Future

+* Consider moving extensions away from a single-repo.
+Need to balance this against quality-checking extensions.
 # License

 Lash Extensions is licensed under the Apache 2.0 license.
 By submitting a pull request to this repo, you assert that you own full copyright of the submission and that you agree to release the extension under the same Apache 2.0 license.